jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 **Web-like Operation**

+(WORK IN PROGRESS)
 Since the Things are now using CoRE Link Format, they can also expose MUDs as any other resource.
 MUD Managers can send a GET request to a CoAP server for /.well-known/core and get in return a list of hypermedia links to other resources hosted in that server.
 Among those, it will get the path to the MUD file, for example "/mud" and Resource Types like "rt=mud".

-By using {I-D.ietf-core-resource-directory}}, devices can register a MUD file on the Resource Directory and use it as a MUD repository too (!).
+By using {{I-D.ietf-core-resource-directory}}, devices can register a MUD file on the Resource Directory and use it as a MUD repository too (!).
 Making it discoverable with the usual RD Lookup steps.
 For example:

 ~~~
 REQ: POST coap://rd.device.is/rd?ep=node1